 The majority of siblings diagnosed with autism spectrum disorder have different genetic risk factors and unique autistic behaviors.
-These findings, from a study published online in Nature Medicine, may come as a surprise to doctors and families.
+These findings, from a in Nature Medicine, may come as a surprise to doctors and families.
 Because autism often runs in families, researchers long assumed that siblings shared the same risk factors in their genes.

 Scientists used whole genome sequencing to analyze the entire genetic material, called the genome, of siblings from 85 families.
 The technique maps out the entire sequence of a person’s DNA.
 This includes every change and minor variation.
 Researchers focused on 100 genetic changes known to be linked to the development of autism.
 Mutations in these genes showed up in 42 percent of the families who participated in the study.

 Majority of Siblings with Autism Don’t Share Genetic Changes

 Less than a third of the sibling pairs shared the same changes in autism-related genes, while 69 percent did not.
 Siblings with the same genetic mutations also showed similar changes in behaviors commonly affected by autism, compared to those who didn’t have those mutations.

 The study findings emphasize the difficulty of diagnosing and treating autism, even in related people.
 Currently, some hospitals analyze the genetic information of one sibling to predict the risk of another sibling developing autism.
 For more accurate results, doctors may need to consider each child individually.

 Moreover, examining the genes of one child may not offer advance information about the odds of the parents having a second child with autism.